 When you’re in a relationship, differences are bound to happen.
 Thoughts or beliefs do collide with each other time and again.
-There are some couples who are able to embrace these differences and see past it, whilst there are some who get too involved in it and find themselves midst bad times in their relationship.
+There are some couples who are able to embrace these differences and see past them, whilst there are some who get too involved in them and find themselves amidst bad times in their relationship.

 What is Imago Relationship Therapy?

 Through this therapy, counselors let couples peep deep into themselves and let them find a solution to their problems there.
 It came into existence in 1970 when Harville Hendrix and Helen LaKelly Hunt developed a counseling method to facilitate healing and promote committed relationships.

 Imago Relationship Therapy helps couples rediscover love, connection, and communication by helping them work out their differences and resolve latent conflicts.

 It involves unleashing childhood memories and how they had a deep impact on communication and behavioral traits and how it is impacting their adulthood relationship.

 Cognitive imago therapy is a form of psychotherapy that focuses on changing negative thoughts and beliefs about oneself.
 The goal of cognitive imago therapy is to change the way we think about ourselves, so we can make positive changes in our lives.

 Psychodynamic imago therapy is a form of psychotherapy that looks at past experiences to gain an understanding of present-day issues.
 The goal of psychodynamic imago therapy is to help clients understand and resolve issues that are affecting their lives.

 3. Behavioral imago therapy